 This is the grandest thing I love about Star Trek, and the grandest thing I love about The Last Jedi, which definitely feels like the first Star Wars movie to look forward in this way.
 I can’t speak much more specifically without giving things away, but actually the very fact that the moments I would mention were major ones tells you how central this ideology is to this movie.
 Some have found this movement away from the past to be disrespectful to canon.
 I feel like you only spend so much time and care trying to grow something if you love it.

 And underneath all the big-picture stuff, there were the details, a whole slew of silly or sublime things that I terribly enjoyed.
 Daring dashing pilots, dramatic space hermits, #jokes, #bits, Kelly Marie Tran (we would all die for Kelly Marie Tran), puffin hamsters, Laura Dern with purple hair, a brain-rocking infinity mirror of Reys, scathing portrayals of negging emo fuckboys and apoplectic British imperialists, costume changes, crystalline foxes, a salt planet blood-red under its crust of white, [redacted], [redacted], [super redacted].

-Hell I even enjoyed the odd mistimed editing, because every sudden scene change just took me to something else I enjoyed watching.
-And, as mentioned, Star Wars never was all that well-made.
+Hell I even enjoyed the odd mistimed editing, because every sudden scene change just took me to something else I enjoyed watching — just like the odd edits in the originals trilogy.
+Star Wars never was all that well-made.
 That’s never been why we love it, no matter what it actually is in it that matters to us.